Easy Step-By-Step Guide & Video on How to Paint A Dresser Black

 God so graciously transforms life’s messes into something full of beauty and purpose if we let Him.

 Giving over bad habits and addictions to God is never easy but without God, it’s impossible.
-Sometime we come to a place of transformation out of pure necessity.
-We learned that our old coping mechanisms and vices are no long working for us and even make matters worse.
+Sometimes we come to a place of transformation out of pure necessity.
+We learn that our old coping mechanisms and vices are no longer working and even make matters worse.

 As we begin to allow God to transform us, we go through the painful process of handing over our old habits to trade for healthier ones.
-I learned during a time of anxiety and also in my struggle with emotional eating that sometimes things get worse before they get better.
+I learned during a time of anxiety that sometimes things get worse before they get better.